Zawadi2/Culture-Quiz-Game/README.md

 <li>Timer or time limit for all question</li>
 <li>Option to view correct answers or explanations</li>
 <li>Themes or categories for questions (Any Categories and history)</li>
-<li> Culture games can be played solo or with others, and it is used for entertainment and education.</li>
+<li> Culture Quiz game can be played solo or with others, and it is used for entertainment and education.</li>